 Why Choose Automated Scraping Over Manual?

 You can collect data from websites in two ways:

 1. Employ humans for the task of scraping data i.e., manual scraping

 2. Employ bots (computer programs) to collect data and save it in JSON, spreadsheets, or raw documents.

 Manual website scraping is the easiest way to start data extraction.
 But we don’t recommend it for any scraping task.
 This should only be preferred if your data requirements are way too small.
-Say, you only need data about 10 products and that too just once.
-For, anything above that, automated bot scraping would prove way more efficient and will help you in saving time, money, resources.
+Say, you only need data about 10 products, and that too just once.
+For, anything above that, automated bot scraping would prove way more efficient and will help you in saving time, money, and resources.

 How do humans scrape data?